-Rated as one of the best multi-day hikes in Australia.
+One of the best multi-day hikes in Australia

 The Thorsborne Trail on Hinchinbrook Island, Queensland, features in Lonely Planet’s “Epic Hikes of The World.”
 Just a few hours drive from either Cairns or Townsville, the reward for getting the logistics and transfers right, is access to hiking this remote wilderness trail.
 The variety of terrain, natural vegetation, pristine beaches and wilderness location, offers everything a multi-day walk should, and more.
 Its wild beauty, the location of the camp sites and the sheer number of “wow” highlights along the trail, make this adventure well worth the logistics of getting there.